MTR2D2/MTR2D2.github.io/_journal/journal-week-7.md

 ###Conclusion

 I think, at the end of the day, there are perks to both solitary and collaborative coding.
 If done effectively, in my personal opinion, working together is great to learn and to collaborate on getting things done.
-In person is probably better for learning, whereas remote is preferred for after both parties are proficient and just need to get things done because independent coding allows a certain sense of "flow".
+In person is probably better for learning, whereas remote is preferred after both parties are proficient and just need to get things done because independent coding allows a certain sense of "flow".
 Where I could probably improve most is staying focused and engaged while working together.